January 11 - 21 2021

-Multi activity journey learning about and supporting the critical Tompkins conservation and rewilding effortsFIND A DATE THAT WORKS FOR YOU
+Multi activity journey learning about and supporting the critical Tompkins conservation and rewilding effortsTALK TO US ABOUT THIS TRIP

 El Tepual International Airport, Puerto Montt (PMC) / Balmaceda Airport, Coyhaique (BBA)

 You’re at one with nature and happy to be taking on a proper challenge that has elements of the unknown.
 8 hours on feet per day over 2-3 days or 3-5 hours on feet over 4 days.

 There is a land in the southernmost region of South America where remoteness and wilderness preserve one of the world's hotspots of biodiversity and natural landscapes.
 Patagonia is a vast area synonymous with adventure in one of the most spectacular regions on planet earth.
 This epic journey through glaciers, fjords, active volcanoes and exuberant forests is the best way to experience the Route of Parks through 5 national parks and get the most out of this spectacular region.

 The purpose element of the trip is focused on the protection of mammals and birds.
 Working with the Tompkins Conservation staff, you will get involved in re-wilding efforts and observational science by tracking puma habits at night.
 By partnering with a local B Corp company and the Tompkins Conservation, we're able to put your entry fee towards the local communities and parks we visit, from the locally owned rustic cabins, local produce and the rewilding efforts of Guacos, Rheas and Pumas.

 A variety of stays from the luxury Lodge at Valle Chacabuco to cabins at Cerro Castillo to camping in the wilderness

 Experience the life of a wildlife park ranger in the field, learning about new species and preserving them to avoid extinction